-Additionally, central bankers will be reluctant to assume inflation is under control for fear of "repeating the mistakes of the 1970s."
-After all, unemployment is at record lows, and central bankers have just witnessed an unexpectedly high and tenacious surge of inflation, with labor's pricing power increasing.
-As a result, concerns about inflation expectations anchoring at above-target levels and a wage-price spiral are likely to keep central bankers from aggressively cutting rates.
+On the other hand, central bankers will be reluctant to aggressively cut rates for fear of "repeating the mistakes of the 1970s" by prematurely assuming inflation is under control.
+Unemployment is at record lows, and central bankers have just witnessed an unexpectedly high and tenacious surge of inflation with labor's pricing power increasing.
+No doubt, central bankers will be concerned about the risk of inflation expectations anchoring at above-target levels of inflation and triggering a wage-price spiral.

-In short, the curbs described above are likely to prevent aggressive hikes or cuts in DM policy rates, which should help anchor long-term rates at their re-elevated, but historically more normal, levels.
+The curbs described above are likely to prevent aggressive hikes or cuts in DM policy rates, leaving the respective short-term rates close to current levels, which should consequently anchor long-term rates around their current range.